*PLEASE NOTE that there are FOUR STUDIO SECTIONS.*

 This class will investigate the potential of ceramics as sculpture.
 Both traditional and experimental approaches to ceramics will be explored as a way to develop our technical skills and expand our conceptual approaches.
 Field trips and illustrated talks will examine the ideas that have engaged ceramic sculptors in many traditions and the processes that they have used to expand them.
 Lectures and demonstrations introduce students to techniques and varied applications.

-Description: This online course establishes internet citizenship as the process of forming online communities through participation.
+Description: This course establishes internet citizenship as the process of forming online communities through participation.
 The course itself seeks to establish a community of learners, innovators, and explorers who engage with 23 principles of internet culture through missions.
 The missions include topics aggregation, networking, identity, amplification, and subversion.
 Students work in small groups with about five members and complete learning missions through research and creative assignments using photography, writing, video, and user interaction design.

 Upper Division Courses